joshraphael/retroachievements/Guides/SOS/guide.md

 7. Go to room 35 on the map, then begin the long climb upwards through the backrooms of the ship to reach the room where [Jack Hamilton](#survivor-jack) is found.
 If the ship hasn't yet reached the 33 minute cutscene upon entering Jack Hamilton's room, wait for that cutscene to happen before entering the room.

+> [!NOTE]
+> If the 33 minute cutscene happens while you're inside the room where Jack appears, you may need to exit then re-enter the room to get Jack to show up.

 8. Proceed toward the boiler room.
 You'll be stopped by the [chief engineer, Ussar](#ach-ussar), but Jeffrey will succeed at persuading him if you simply answer every prompt.
 Upon doing so, you'll also be able to rescue [Henry Abrahams](#survivor-henry).

+9. You can then escape through the boiler room with your survivors.

 # Achievements